 • Fresh Garlic Cloves

-• Fresh Collard Greens or Frozen Collard Greens – This recipe can also be used for turnip greens, mustard greens, and broccoli greens.
+• Fresh Collard Greens or Frozen Collard Greens – This recipe can also be used to make turnip greens, mustard greens, and broccoli greens.
+(For more information about collard greens, there’s more information in my post – What are Collard Greens: Everything You Need to Know.)

 • Brown Sugar – Adding sugar will help cut the bitterness of the greens, and brown sugar adds a deep caramel flavor that you don’t get with granulated sugar.